opalmedapps/opal-app/README.md

     npm run build:app:android --env=staging
     ```

-4. Finally, to run the app in an emulator run:
+4. Finally, to run the app in an emulator, execute the following command. _Note_: on Mac, you may need to install
+   cordova globally first (`npm install -g cordova`).
     ```
       cordova run [android|ios]
     ```